amedeor/1800_202210_BBY07/README.md

 ## General Info
 This browser based web application to ...
 * Hi my name is Amedeo.
 I'm excited about this project because I will learn how to use multiple web technologies.
+* Hi my name is Patrick.
+I'm excited about this project because I will learn how to create something useful.

 ## Technologies
 Technologies used for this project: